 Finally, estrogen stimulates the muscles within the uterus to contract, which is needed for giving birth to a baby and shedding tissue during menstruation.

 Estrogen regulates the mammary glands in the breasts.
-The hormone controls the growth and swelling during puberty and ovulation.
+The hormone controls the growth and swelling during ovulation.

 Estrogen is also what signals the body to stop producing milk when a baby is no longer breastfeeding.

 Estrogen is needed in the body to regulate cholesterol.
 It can increase the good HDL cholesterol and it can decrease the bad LDL cholesterol.

 When blood flow needs to increase, estrogen will relax and dilate blood vessels so blood can pass through more easily.

 Many people believe estrogen’s role in heart health is a reason why women are at a higher risk for heart disease, especially once they reach age 65.